‘We’re coming for you.’ Fresno police form Asian gang unit in manhunt for mass shooters

 Deputy Chief Pat Farmer, who is heading up the task force investigating the mass casualty event, said his mission is to “solve (the case) and “prevent retaliation.”
 Farmer noted that the city’s popular Hmong New Year events are coming up.
 Special police units, including the MAGEC gang task force and detectives normally assigned to auto theft, are being assigned to the task force.

 Valley Crime Stoppers on Monday offered a $5,000 cash reward for information leading to the capture of the shooters.
-The Fresno City Council planned a special meeting at 3:30 p.m.
-Tuesday at City Hall to discuss added to the Crime Stoppers reward fund.
+The Fresno City Council planned a special meeting at 9 a.m.
+Friday at City Hall to discuss adding to the Crime Stoppers reward fund.

 Victims ID’d; 2 still hospitalized